 It just about broke me, but somehow surviving the absurdity of it was worth while, though the installation itself is not yet finished.
 One of the irony’s in this project was that I broke about 120 needles in the sewing ( my machine’s alignment went out, and I kept bulldozing through in my pigheaded way, thinking it was just the nettle causing the problem) I now have needle shards embedded in the tent, and occasionally am pricked by a needle lost in the surface.
 A fitting return to the sting of the nettle…..

-In future, the SRO for disturbed Land tent ( Single Resident Occupancy) will be documented in the areas were Vancouver’s Homeless population find shelter- under bridges, in parks as well as on such locations as the new development projects like the Olympic village and other locations that have been previously home to low/working class or transient populations but are now developed for Vancouver’s wealthier citizenry.
+In future, the SRO for disturbed Land tent ( Single Resident Occupancy) may be documented in the areas where Vancouver’s Homeless population find shelter.
+Such locations as under bridges, in parks and new development projects that have been previously home to low/working class or transient populations but are now developed for Vancouver’s wealthier citizenry.